edunotorious/edunotorious/README.md

 Dedicated student seeking knowledge and skills in software development.
 Always looking for new challenges and projects to improve my skills and contribute to the digital world.

 Lover of games, movies and music.
-Python, JavaScript and C++ enthusiast.
+Java, Python and JavaScript enthusiast.
 Constantly learning and evolving!

 #programação #webdevelopment #automatic learning #javascript #python #C++ #programming student #technology.